ersanchez/instructional-design/baofeng_uv-5r/README.md

 People interested in becoming licensed radio operators cannot receive transmissions on this radio.

-This training will enable amateur radio operators or those interested in becoming licensed radio operators to operate the Baofeng UV-5R handheld transceiver.
+This training will enable amateur radio operators or those interested in becoming licensed radio operators to operate the Baofeng UV-5R HT.

 ## Learner Characteristics

+This course was designed for learners who:

-* can understand spoken and written English
+* Can understand spoken and written English.
-* have vision enough to see the UV-5R LCD screen
+* Have vision or have vision-assitive devices that enable them to see the UV-5R LCD screen.
-* have an interest in amateur radio communication
+* Have an interest in amateur radio communication.
-* have dexterity enough to find and press the buttons on the device
+* Have dexterity enough or can get assistance to find and press the buttons on this device.
-* familiar with installing software on their computer
+* Are familiar with installing software on their computer.
-* familiar with basic graphical user interface conventions
+* Are familiar with basic software graphical user interface conventions.
-* will be using this device inside a home, while walking outside, or while riding in a vehicle
+* Will be using this device while inside a home, while being outside, or while riding inside a vehicle.